SiddharthShringi/url-shortener/README.md

 ```

-The above task should print following statemetn in the terminal.
+The above rake task will print following statement in the terminal.

 ```
 The original url of short url https://short.is/TLU31jRT is https://bigbinary.com/jobs